milanify/Ubuntu-Launchpad/README.md

 - Add a .desktop file and a .png file
 - Edit the .desktop file to Exec where the shell script will be placed and set Path to that folder (more on that below)

-From inside the launchpad-1.0 folder, run
+From inside the launchpad-1.0 folder, run:
 ```
 dh_make --indep --createorig --copyright mit
 ```